 # Ubuntu $ sudo apt-get remove certbot # Fedora $ sudo dnf remove certbot # CentOS / RHEL $ sudo yum remove certbot

 $ sudo snap install --classic certbot $ sudo ln -s /snap/bin/certbot /usr/bin/certbot $ sudo snap set certbot trust-plugin-with-root=ok

 Since we’ve been using AWS let’s leverage Route53 to automatically create DNS records to verify our ownership of our domain name.

 Certbot does not come with a Route53 plugin pre-installed.
 To install the certbot route53 plugin execute:

 $ sudo snap install certbot-dns-route53

-Certbot supports quite a lot plugins to automatically update your DNS for verifying purposes.
-Refer to https://certbot.eff.org/docs/using.html#dns-plugins for a up-to-date overview of DNS plugins.
+Certbot supports quite a lot of plugins to automatically update your DNS for verifying purposes.
+Refer to https://certbot.eff.org/docs/using.html#dns-plugins for an up-to-date overview of DNS plugins.

 Optionally: Create AWS IAM policy and Route53 ARN

 Think about it for a second.
 We’re going to set up a process that automatically renews your SSL certificates.
 Therefore certbot needs programmatic access to your DNS records.
 Since we’re using Route53 this can be done easily by creating IAM security credentials and an AWS config file at /home/johndoe/.aws/config.
 Note this is not the best nor secure practice to store credentials.
 To keep these steps easy to follow securely storing credentials are out of scope.